 - Boring, but Practical: Defending the bridge.
 It's a bottleneck so you can easily hammer each enemy division with three of yours as it comes off the bridge and it's close to your supply base allowing you to quickly and easily resupply your divisions.
 Add in the fact you can rotate the divisions doing the fighting and it becomes a Game-Breaker - it's entirely possible to perform a Curb-Stomp Battle and destroy every enemy division without losing a single one of your own.

-- Game-Breaking Bug: Tends to crash after a few minutes of play.
-At least, not on its' later builds.
+- Game-Breaking Bug: Early builds tended to crash after a few minutes of play.

 - Super Drowning Skills: Any division that moves into water is instantly destroyed.